I took my shoes off

 Unfortunately, our bureaucracy does not seem to be designed to control which clients have self-employed.
 For tax or social security there are larger companies, preferably with many employees, and there are employees.
 With everything in between, the bureaucracy has problems, as you can tell by the concept of the pseudo-self.

 Lobo's change of meaning

 It is not without some irony that now Sascha Lobo as the inventor of the digital bohemia now demands its protection - and that, after we have been vigorously against who have petitioned Leyens compulsory pension plans for the self-employed.

-Because with his idea of self-determined work, Lobo - perhaps involuntarily - has paved the way for self-exploitation among the young self-employed perhaps even to be considered "chic".
-And now he calls, by the way, like the banks in the financial crisis, to the state.
+Because with his idea of self-determined work Lobo has - perhaps involuntarily - paved the way for self-exploitation among the young self-employed to be even considered “chic”.
+And now, like the banks in the financial crisis, he's calling for the state.

 From self-liberation to self-exploitation

 The difference is explained by Lobo in the interview itself, thus revealing the dangers of his own Boheme idea.

 I as an employee must be able to choose this flexibility.
 30 hours working within 48 hours can be an interesting experience.
 It sounds for me however rather according to the 19.
 Century, the late Manchester capitalism.
 This is not the way in which one wants to live his life on a regular basis, and that is, I would think, no matter what work you have.
 To this extent, flexibilisation is initially a good thing, but it is a great threat to misuse workers as a shifting mass.